unode/deep-learning-intro/_episodes/02-keras.md

 ### Change types if needed
 First, the species column is our categorical target, however pandas still sees it as the generic type `Object`.
-We can convert this to the pandas categorical type by adding the following line above the code which drops the columns we do not use.
+We can convert this to the pandas categorical type:
 ~~~
 penguins['species'] = penguins['species'].astype('category')
 ~~~